neilime/zf2-deploy-module/README.md

 Introduction
 ------------

-__ZF2 Deploy Module__ is a Zend Framework 2 provides tools for deploying ZF2 modules into a ZendSkeletonApplication to display / tests module's views.
+__ZF2 Deploy Module__ provides tools for deploying ZF2 modules into a ZendSkeletonApplication to display / tests module's views.
-It is useful for ZF2 modules developers, in order to render modules views (for humans, selenium...)
+It is useful for ZF2 modules developers, in order to render modules views (for humans, selenium...).

+The benefit of this tool is that it does not change the module to deploy (no moving / changing / adding files), it manages the autoloading, composer (install / update), and adding the module(s) in the application configuration.

 Contributing
 ------------